How this works.

 How the dashboard aggregates polls

-A daily run pulls numbers from publicly available pollsters (Novus, Demoskop, Verian/Sifo, Ipsos, SKOP, Sentio) via attribution-respecting sources.
+An automated run pulls numbers from publicly available pollsters (Novus, Demoskop, Verian/Sifo, Ipsos, SKOP, Sentio) via attribution-respecting sources.
 The 30-day average is sample-weighted (√n).
 Pollster house effects are shown rather than averaged away.
 Every number links back to its source poll.

 Sources